NOAA-EPIC/generic-data-uploader/README.md

 # Quick Start
 __To Migrate a Single File:__

 1) Install miniconda per "Environment Setup" section.

 2) Establish AWS credentials configuration file via the "AWS Command Line Interface (AWS CLI) Credentials Setup" page in Confluence.

-3) Save data of interest to migrate to cloud within the repository's "main" folder & structure the data on-premise as you would like it structured in cloud.
-For example, the relative directory of "FILENAME.tar.gz" should be saved under the "current_land_da_release_data" folder within the repository's "main" folder on-premise for its object's key to be set as "current_land_da_release_data/FILENAME.tar.gz" in cloud.
+3) Save data file you want to move within the repository's "main" folder & structure the data on-premise as you would like it structured in cloud.
+For example, __generic-data-uploader/main/[new directory]/[new file]__

-4) Execute the following command within the terminal to migrate the data to cloud:
+4) Move back to "main" directory and execute the following command within the terminal to migrate the data to cloud:

     * python __upload_file2cloud.py__ -b __BUCKET_NAME__ -k __FILE_DIR_TO_MIGRATE_TO_CLOUD_INCLUDING_FILENAME__